Evolving working practices

 The built environment has a critical role to play in motivating and attracting staff.
-Until recently, developers and landlords were focused on building functionality and design.
-The introduction of BREEAM in 1990 was the first major step change in the construction process, setting best practice standards for the environmental performance of buildings and becoming an industry benchmark.
+Until recently, developers and landlords were heavily focused on building functionality and design.
+The introduction of BREEAM in 1990 was the first major step change in the construction process, setting best practice standards for the environmental performance of buildings and becoming somewhat of an industry benchmark.

 Since then, property betterment has become a primary relocation driver, fuelled by the meteoric rise in Corporate Social Responsibility, which has pushed social, economic and environmental considerations up the business agenda.